 Does your institution require that all theology courses be taught in a manner faithful to Scripture, Tradition, and the Church’s Magisterium, and also to the principles and methods proper to Catholic theology?

 Please identify the theology courses that are included in the undergraduate core or distribution requirements and the professors who routinely teach those courses.

 In addition to this course, theology majors, men in the Priestly Discernment Program, and some others take Principles of Biblical Study I & II, focusing on the Old and New Testaments and introducing biblical interpretation, taught by Dr. Scott Hahn, Dr. John Bergsma, Dr. Andrew Minto, Dr. Stephen Miletic, and others.
-Other courses many students take include: Francis and the Franciscan Tradition, as well as Christian Marriage taught by Fr.
-Daniel Pattee, TOR, Dr. Donald Asci, and others.
+Other courses many students take include: Francis and the Franciscan Tradition, Mariology taught by Dr. Mark Miravalle as well as Theology of the Body taught by Dr. Donald Asci and others.